The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 If there is a further sale in the year that raises net sales proceeds

-of the net sales and ask her to contact the charity within 21 days if
+value of the net sales and ask her to contact the charity within

 If Sam asked for a letter at the end of the year informing her of the total amounts raised from her donations then the charity would send a letter after 5 April informing her of the total raised.